-- (1) Twenty-five percent (25%) shall be distributed to the Community Reinvestment and Repair Fund established by this Chapter. - (2) Ten percent (10%) shall be distributed to the Social Equity Fund established by this Chapter. - (3) Three percent (3%) shall be distributed to the Cannabis Education and Technical Assistance Fund established by this Chapter. - (4) Seven percent (7%) shall be distributed to the Department of Health and Human Services for use in evidence-based, voluntary programs for the prevention or treatment of substance abuse. - (5) Two percent (2%) shall be distributed to the Department of Health and Human Services for a scientifically and medically accurate public education campaign educating youth and adults about the health and safety risks of alcohol, tobacco, cannabis, and other substances, including the risks of driving while impaired. - (6) Two percent (2%) shall be distributed to the Department of Health and Human Services to fund diverse scientific, academic, or medical research on cannabis or endocannabinoids, including research exploring the benefits of cannabis, provided that all funded research data, results, and papers shall be released into the public domain and shall be published for free and open access by the public and by other researchers.

-- (7) Up to one percent (1%) shall be distributed to the Department of Public Safety to fund Advanced Roadside Impaired Driving Enforcement and drug recognition expert training. - (8) Any remaining funds shall be deposited in the General Fund."
+- (a) Special Account.
+The Cannabis Regulation Account is established as a special nonreverting account.
+The Secretary shall credit the proceeds of the tax levied by this Article to the Account. - (b) Distribution.
+The Secretary shall distribute unencumbered tax proceeds in the Cannabis Regulation Account (Account) on a quarterly or more frequent basis.
+Tax proceeds in the Account are unencumbered when they are collectible under G.S.
+105-241.22.
+The Secretary shall distribute the unencumbered tax proceeds in the Account as follows: - (1) Fifty percent (50%) to the North Carolina Alcoholic Beverage Control Commission for purposes consistent with the regulation of cannabis in accordance with Chapter 18D of the General Statutes. - (2) Twenty-five percent (25%) to the Community Reinvestment and Repair Fund established under Chapter 18D of the General Statutes. - (3) Ten percent (10%) to the Social Opportunity Fund established under Chapter 18D of the General Statutes. - (4) Three percent (3%) to the Cannabis Education and Technical Assistance Fund established under Chapter 18D of the General Statutes. - (5) Seven percent (7%) to the Department of Health and Human Services for use in evidence-based, voluntary programs for the prevention or treatment of substance abuse. - (6) Two percent (2%) to the Department of Health and Human Services for a scientifically and medically accurate public education campaign educating youth and adults about the health and safety risks of alcohol, tobacco, cannabis, and other substances, including the risks of driving while impaired. - (7) Two percent (2%) to the Department of Health and Human Services to fund diverse scientific, academic, or medical research on cannabis or endocannabinoids, including research exploring the benefits of cannabis, provided that all funded research data, results, and papers shall be released into the public domain and shall be published for free and open access by the public and by other researchers. - (8) Up to one percent (1%) to the Department of Public Safety to fund Advanced Roadside Impaired Driving Enforcement and drug recognition expert training. - (9) Any remaining funds shall be deposited in the General Fund."